 Asexuality and Mental Health

 Asexuality challenges the perception that sex is an essential part of a healthy lifestyle.5 Because of society’s tendency to assume that wanting to have sex is “normal,” it has been suggested that asexuality is caused by a mental disorder.
-Some have postulated that asexuality is a disorder that exists together with other mental disorders, such as depression, but there is no evidence that asexuality is either correlated with or caused by depression.
-The asexual population has been found to have a higher-than-average prevalence of disorders that cause social interaction difficulties, such as Asperger’s syndrome.
+Some have postulated that asexuality is a disorder that exists together with other mental disorders, such as depression.
+However, there is no evidence that asexuality is either correlated with or caused by depression.
+The asexual population has been found to have a higher-than-average prevalence of disorders that cause difficulties during social interaction, such as Asperger’s syndrome.
 Depression and anxiety can be common within the asexual community, but this may be due to the stigma, discrimination, and marginalizing often directed at those within sexual minority groups.
-Asexuality has been suggested as being an extreme facet of Hypoactive Sexual Desire Disorder, in which individuals who have experienced sexual attraction before become unable to and therefore feel distressed, asexuality is a sexual orientation, not a disorder.
-Because many asexual people experience a lifelong lack of sexual attraction, and are not distressed by their asexuality, it is not considered to be a disorder; it is simply an alternative attitude towards sex.4
+Asexuality has been suggested as being an extreme facet of hypoactive sexual desire disorder, in which individuals who have experienced sexual attraction before become unable to experience it again and therefore feel distressed.
+However, asexuality is a sexual orientation, not a disorder.
+Because many asexual people experience a lifelong lack of sexual attraction, and are not distressed by their asexuality, it is not considered to be a disorder; it is simply an alternative attitude towards sex.8

 Asexuality is a sexual orientation that fits within the same continuum as heterosexuality and homosexuality.
 However, its unique qualities make it a separate sexual identity.
-Individuals who experience asexuality may still lead full lives and even have relationships, because unlike sexual disorders, asexuality does not cause distress and is simply an alternate orientation.
-It is important to be educated on the varying degrees of sexuality, and asexual people’s activism has allowed them to slowly gain the recognition of the general public.
+Individuals who experience asexuality may still lead full lives and even have relationships.
+Unlike sexual disorders, asexuality does not cause distress and is simply an alternate orientation.